Samsung/Tizen.CircularUI/doc/guide/IRotaryEventReceiver.md

 ---

 # IRotaryEventReceiver
 `IRotaryEventReceiver` is a receiver interface to take a rotary event. `IRotaryEventReceiver` has `Rotate(RotaryEventArgs)` method that is called when rotary event is occurred.
-You can simply handle of rotary event using this interface. such as below sample, you can easily rotate image according to bezel rotation.
+You can simply handle of rotary event using this interface.
+Such as below sample, you can easily rotate image according to bezel rotation.

-## adding IRotaryEventReceiver
+## Adding IRotaryEventReceiver
 Add `IRotaryEventReceiver` interface to `CirclePage` or `Page` having [CircleSurfaceEffectBehavior](xref:Tizen.Wearable.CircularUI.doc.CircleSurfaceEffectBehavior).
 Implement `Rotate()` method to control a rotary event. `RotaryEventArgs` is event argument for the Rotary Event.
 `RotaryEventArgs.IsClockwise` gets the direction of bezel rotation.
 If the device has rotated in the clockwise direction, `IsClockwise` is `true`.
-Below sample receives rotary event at `Rotate()` method. and add angle of the image following to rotary event direction. and then rotate the image.
+Below sample receives rotary event at `Rotate()` method and add angle of the image following to rotary event direction.
+And then rotate the image.

 _This guide's code example uses WearableUIGallery's TCIRotaryEventReceiver code at the test\WearableUIGallery\WearableUIGallery\TC\TCIRotaryEventReceiver.xaml_